things to see in chinatown kuala lumpur

 share

 Chinatown in Kuala Lumpur is a historic part of the city and has always been a vibrant district for as long as I can remember.
 Growing up in Kuala Lumpur, my school was literally a stone’s throw from Chinatown so I spent quite a bit of time there after school hours, going to the Rex cinema with my friends or eating at one of the many street stalls.
-On a recent trip to K.L., my sister told me of the new attractions in Chinatown (map), including a newly-restored street, the myriad of atmospheric speakeasies and new restaurants, so I knew I had to check it out.
-Petaling Street, with its famous street market, lies in the heart of Chinatown and is one of my recommended things to do in Kuala Lumpur, but on this visit, I decided to skip the market but instead visit the new attractions nearby.
+On a recent trip to K.L., my sister told me about the many things to see in Chinatown (map), the cool street art, myriad of atmospheric speakeasies and new restaurants, so I knew I had to check it out.

 petaling-street-kuala-lumpur-photo